KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 9. Found directory `node_modules`.
 This shouldn't be uploaded.
 Add `node_modules/`to `.gitignore`.
 10. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
 Move on to something better.
 11. Typo: Found `MagicMirror2` in file `README.md`: Replace it with `MagicMirror²`.
-12. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
-Please add one.
-13. Recommendation: The README seems not to have an install instruction (the words 'install' or 'installation' are missing).
-Please add one.
-14. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+12. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-15. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
-Please add one.
-16. Recommendation: The README seems not to have an install instruction (the words 'install' or 'installation' are missing).
-Please add one.
-17. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
+13. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
 Move on to something better.
-18. Recommendation: Replace eslintrc by new flat config.
+14. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-WeatherBackground by BrianHepler](https://github.com/BrianHepler/MMM-WeatherBackground)